it-vecherka/jnoid/README.md

 -----------

-The core behaviour of the `EventStream` we define with a function we call `unfold` which is provided to the constructor.
-This `unfold` function itself is a function that accepts a function, `subscriber`, that will receive Events.
-`unfold` will get the events and pass it to the `subscriber` function.
+The core behaviour of the `EventStream` we define with a function we call `subscribe` which is provided to the constructor.
+This `subscribe` function itself is a function that accepts a function, `subscriber`, that will receive Events.  `subscribe` will get the events and pass it to the `subscriber` function.

 Let think in advance of termination.
-Let the `unfold` function to return a function (it's FP, dude!) that, when called, will do the unsubscribing, which will release all the resources captured.
+Let the `subscribe` function to return a function (it's FP, dude!) that, when called, will do the unsubscribing, which will release all the resources captured.